Interview: Collins Resident Comes Out as Republican

 HC: What were those thoughts?

 WM: What if an increase in welfare pushes us deeper into debt and increases the likelihood of an economic collapse?
-Or how can we as a nation punish people for murder, and be outraged at deaths from gun violence, but then say that some people can choose to choose to kill their children before they’re even born?
+Or how can we as a nation punish people for murder, and be outraged at deaths from gun violence, but then say that some people can choose to kill their children before they’re even born?

 HC: What was it like to tell your friends at Collins about this?